olihough86/ostap-deobfuscator/README.md

 ```
 ## Note
 The math performed while calculating the array indexes can change which will cause the script to fail,
-but the over all priciple remains the same.
+but the over all principle remains the same.
 A later release will attempt to detect this.